“Self-Portrait at Twenty-Eight” by Albrecht Dürer

 The Latin inscription on the right reads:

-“I, Albrecht Dürer of Nuremberg, portrayed myself in everlasting colours aged twenty-eight years.”
+“I, Albrecht Dürer of Nuremberg, portrayed myself in everlasting colors aged twenty-eight years.”

 Self-Portrait at Twenty-Eight